icaruszhu/foss/README.md

   + CommonMark: https://commonmark.org/

 - Exercise: prepare your CV in markdown
   + a sample CV template in markdown https://github.com/icaruszhu/student-gh-page-template/blob/gh-pages/index.md

 - Video tutorials:
-  +  A mardown syntax tutorial by Giraffe Academy (8 minute long) on youtube  https://www.youtube.com/watch?v=2JE66WFpaII
+  +  A mardown syntax tutorial from Giraffe Academy (8 minute long) on youtube  https://www.youtube.com/watch?v=2JE66WFpaII
   +   Nicholas Cifuentes-Goodbody, Academic Writing in Markdown, 10 Dec 2016 https://www.youtube.com/watch?v=hpAJMSS8pvs

 ## Zotero/Juris-M
-Zotero is a FOSS reference management system.
-Juris-M is a fork from Zotero and it is designed for better legal citations.
+[Zotero](https://www.zotero.org/) is a FOSS reference management system.
+[Juris-M](https://juris-m.github.io/) is a fork from Zotero and it is a wonderful software package designed for better legal citations and more.
+Juris-M is maintained by the law professor Frank Bennett at Nagoya University.

 - Online Zotero tutorials
   + Sebastian Karcher and Rintze M. Zelle, Mastering Zotero